Our offer in brief

-We have about 700 of them in total - providing access to
+700 of them in total - and provide access to a range

-a range of office software and the Internet (under 16s need
+of office software and the Internet (under 16s need parental

-parental permission to use the internet).
-We also
+permission to use the internet).
+We also offer printing and

 It's a good idea to book in advance as some locations can get